rehierl/node-tree-outliner/2-0-core-design/5-1-sxs-relation.md

 of known sections `S`.

 In addition to that, the sections in such a set of related sections `s` are ordered.
-That is, because the set of their sectioning nodes is ordered according to the node sequence of the tree, which itself is based upon the tree's order of nodes.
+That is because the set of their sectioning nodes is ordered according to the node sequence of the tree, which itself is based upon the tree's order of nodes.
 (Recall that any section is presequent or subsequent to any other section.)
 Consequently, and if that node order is taken into account, the